mleoking/LeoReference/program/java/spark/notes/LeoSparkNote.md

 spark.sql.files.maxPartitionBytes | 134217728 (128 MB) | The maximum number of bytes to pack into a single partition when reading files. spark.blacklist.enabled | false | If set to "true", prevent Spark from scheduling tasks on executors that have been blacklisted due to too many task failures.
 The blacklisting algorithm can be further controlled by the other "spark.blacklist" configuration options. spark.network.timeout | 120s | Default timeout for all network interactions.
-This config will be used in place of spark.core.connection.ack.wait.timeout, spark.storage.blockManagerSlaveTimeoutMs, spark.shuffle.io.connectionTimeout, spark.rpc.askTimeout or spark.rpc.lookupTimeout if they are not configured.
+This config will be used in place of spark.core.connection.ack.wait.timeout, spark.storage.blockManagerSlaveTimeoutMs, spark.shuffle.io.connectionTimeout, spark.rpc.askTimeout or spark.rpc.lookupTimeout if they are not configured. spark.sql.files.maxPartitionBytes | 134217728 (128 MB) | The maximum number of bytes to pack into a single partition when reading files. spark.blacklist.enabled | false | If set to "true", prevent Spark from scheduling tasks on executors that have been blacklisted due to too many task failures.
+The blacklisting algorithm can be further controlled by the other "spark.blacklist" configuration options. spark.debug.maxToStringFields | 25 | The performance overhead of creating and logging strings for wide schemas can be large.
+To imit the impact, we bound the number of fields to include by default.
+This can be overridden by setting the 'spark.debug.maxToStringFields' conf in SparkEnv.

 ## Data Structure